AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Windows/Implementation.md

     mPlayerPtr->prepare();
     ```

-    -   For more information about playback in ApsaraVideo for Media Processing, see [Play videos]().
     -   For more information about playback based on a playback credential, see [Use playback credentials to play videos](/intl.en-US/Developer Guide/Video play/Use playback credentials to play videos.md).
     -   For more information about access regions, see [VOD centers and endpoints](/intl.en-US/Developer Guide/VOD centers and endpoints.md).
 4. Set the UI view.
 Sample code: